geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-31/meeting-transcript.md

 You know, you just start adding features, and then, well, now I need design, and now this feature doesn't appear correctly in this browser.
 So what the feature was was something that was a button to copy the code, but why can't you just highlight the code and Control-C, right?
 So that's why I reverted that.
-Or if anything, the other thing to do there would be to do something like...
+Or if anything, the other thing to do there would be to do something like..
 I don't know if there's a way to do this, but to make it so you can click and then Ctrl-A and then Ctrl-C.
 Make intuitive behaviors work.
 Don't add buttons.
 That's my UI philosophy.
-I really hate whenever they have a... click this button to use my file explorer to upload a file.
+I really hate whenever they have a.. click this button to use my file explorer to upload a file.
 I'd much rather drag and drop a file there, and it works.
 But yeah, no, we should be counting the lines in the JavaScript, too.